ctechhindi/CodeIgniter-Rest-Server-API-Application/readme.md

 - [Rest Server](https://github.com/chriskacerguis/codeigniter-restserver)
 - [php-jwt](https://github.com/firebase/php-jwt)

+# Note

+It is important to understand that the purpose of using JWT is NOT to hide or obscure data in any way.
+The reason why JWT are used is to prove that the sent data was actually created by an authentic source.

+Since JWT are signed and encoded only, and since JWT are not encrypted, JWT do not guarantee any security for sensitive data.

 # Git Commit's

+- Deleta an Article
+- Update and Article
 - Create/Add a new Article with User Authorization
 - Generate PHP Token for User Authorization Using `PHP-JWT` Library
 - User Login flow on a REST API